EnigmaCurry/d.rymcg.tech/step-ca/README.md

 ### Enable mTLS in Trafeik config

+Traefik needs to install the root CA certificate in order to trust your client certificates.

-In the Traefik `make config` menu, also choose `Configure Certificate Authorities (CA)`.
+In the Traefik `make config` menu, choose `Configure Certificate Authorities (CA)`.
 You need to import your Step-CA root certificate into your Traefik container's trust store.
 Choose one of the options that does this, and it will prompt you for the endpoint and